General Liability Insurance

 Small business owner looking for insurance quotes on their tablet.

-When do you need a business license?
+When do I need a business license?

 Depending on where you're located and the type of work you do, you may need to obtain a business license before you can take on any clients.